-TOPIC TITLE TIME LEARNING OBJECTIVES LEARNING OUTCOMES 5.1 Entrepreneurship and urban demands .
-1 10 1 Participants are able to: Detect customer groups relevant for the business idea Analyze their demands and behaviors Choose the right market research approach to get insights into customers' thinking and decision-making 5.2 Planning the business 24 To present urban agriculture business models To explain the strategic management templates Business Model Canvas and Value Proposition Canvas To be able to create an own business idea in urban agriculture To receive the required background information needed to write an own business plan (s.
+TOPIC TITLE TIME LEARNING OBJECTIVES LEARNING OUTCOMES 5.1 Entrepreneurship and urban demands 10 To put the customers at the heart of your urban agriculture business idea To be aware of the food and urban food market To be able to consider consumer demands and behaviours To know about (qualitative) market research and know how to conduct the research Participants are able to: Detect customer groups relevant for the business idea Analyze their demands and behaviors Choose the right market research approach to get insights into customers' thinking and decision-making 5.2 Planning the business 24 To present urban agriculture business models To explain the strategic management templates Business Model Canvas and Value Proposition Canvas To be able to create an own business idea in urban agriculture To receive the required background information needed to write an own business plan (s.
 5.4) Participants are able to: Differentiate business models and classify case studies into the presented classification of UA business models Use Business Model Canvas and Value Proposition Canvas to describe any business as well as their own business idea Write a business plan (s.
 5.4) 5.3 Running the business 10 To present marketing as an important element of business, especially in urban agriculture To get an overview on supply chains Participants are able to: Develop an own marketing strategy for their business idea Differentiate between supply chains and apply the ones fitting to their idea 5.4 Practical work 16 To write your own business plan for your business idea / project you want to establish Participants are able to: Write a business plan for their urban agriculture business idea/project.